What is WMIC.exe, is it Malware & How to Fix its Errors

 What is WMIC.exe used for?

-WMIC.exe is an executable file that’s part of the Windows Management Instrumentation Command-line (WMIC), making it very easy to use Windows Management Instrumentation (WMI).
-WMI itself is super important for Windows, letting system admins and the tech-savvy manage Windows systems both locally and remotely.
+WMIC.exe is an executable file that’s part of the Windows Management Instrumentation Command-line (WMIC).
+WMI itself is very important for letting system admins and the tech-savvy users manage Windows systems both locally and remotely.

-Using WMIC.exe, you can do a ton of admin stuff straight from the command prompt.
-It’s great for folks who like typing commands more than clicking around.
-For example, you can dig up info on your system hardware, see what software you’ve got installed, check out system settings, and even do some system actions.
+Using WMIC.exe, you can do a ton of admin stuff directly from the command prompt.
+It’s great for users who like typing commands more than clicking around.
+For example, you can dig up info on your system hardware, see what software you’ve installed, check out system settings, and even do some system actions.

-Want to see all the software on your system?
-Just pop open the command prompt and type this:
+For example, if you want to see all the software on your system, just pop open the command prompt and type this:

 wmic product get name